Ontario’s Priority Populations

-It is estimated that just over 16,000 people were living with HIV in Ontario in 2018.
-Most of these individuals are part of five population groups, which are referred to as Ontario’s HIV priority populations.
-These priority populations include:
+It is estimated that just over 22,461 people were living with HIV in Ontario in 2020.
+Most of these individuals are part of five population groups with higher rates of HIV.
+These populations include:

 • Gay, bisexual and other men who have sex with men, including trans men